-Work your songs to the top with Top 20 music producer and mix engineer; with care and speed to save time and money.
-I am Julian Chown and run Joules Productions recording studio in London.
-I started the studio in 2004 for singer-songwriters and producers.
-I am a keyboard player, producer, songwriter and mix engineer and mastering engineer.
+Work your songs to the top with Top 20 music producer and mix engineer.
+I take good care of the tracks and am quick.
+My name is Julian Chown and run Joules Productions studio, in London.
+I've had 20+years in the industry.

 At the heart of the London recording studio, you will be working with an established music producer that takes care of everything in making music ideas and bespoke tracks ready for release.